cyberbotics/webots/docs/discord/technical-questions-2020.md

 > E

-`@EUGE` the simplest solution is to create a shape (e.g. a small sphere) at the location you want to mark.
+`@3 u g 3` the simplest solution is to create a shape (e.g. a small sphere) at the location you want to mark.

 ##### Luiz Felipe 08/20/2020 07:04:01
 Hi, I am running my simulation in a headless server (supercomputer) using docker and checking the simulation via webots stream.
 In relation to the simulation speed, is it possible to check it via console?
 How much speed up can I expect running my simulation in a computer with a more powerful GPU and processor?
 (I think the simulation speed is going to be also bounded by the physics engine right?)